Megadev-OU/Coinsender_Contract_Injective/README.md

 ## Fee calculation

-Usage fee in smart contract is represend as percent number multiplied by 1000 1 % should be passed "1000" as agrument, 2.35 % as 2350
+Usage fee in smart contract is represend as percent number multiplied by 10
+1 % should be passed "10" as agrument, 2.3 % as 23, 25 % as 250
+fee argument as float is not supported